 Also, don’t forget to follow us on Instagram and tag #gastronomcocktails so we can see all the wonderful recipes YOU recreate from this site!

 You can also subscribe to our weekly newsletter so you never miss a delicious recipe again!

 If you are going to wine country, we recommend renting a VRBO Rental Location to stay at!

 A twist on a New Orleans classic, this Blackberry Sazerac is perfect, made with St. George Distilling absinthe.
 Plus, our tour at St. George Distilling in Alameda, California.

 - 1.50 oz rye whiskey

 - 1 dash Angostura bitters

 - 2 dashes creole bitters

-- Combine all in a shaker over ice.
+Combine all ingredients in a shaker with ice.